McKinley Cain, Orientation Leader

-Lejia Harris, Orientation Leader
+Scott Huang, Orientation Leader

 Janay Johnson, Orientation Leader

-Mary Lenhart, Orientation Lead for International Students
+Mary Lenhart, Orientation Lead for International Students & K-12 Programs

 My name is Mary and I am a senior studying Health Sciences with a concentration in Physical Therapy.
 I came to the University of Michigan–Flint because it was close to home and it felt very familiar and safe to me.
 What I didn’t expect was that I would fall in love with the university so fast.
 After starting in the fall, I realized that my favorite thing about our campus is the size.
 With a relatively small campus I was able to navigate around with ease.
 Since the university is small, I found it easier to make friends and everywhere I went I found a familiar face.
 A small university also makes learning a lot easier.
 With smaller class sizes I am able to interact more with my professors and peers and build more meaningful relationships.
 I am very excited to have you join our growing campus.
 I wish you the best with your studies and I hope that you find your time here to be very rewarding.

-Aujéné Madden, Orientation Leader
+Nancy Maarraoui, Orientation Leader

-Drew Marsh, Orientation Leader
+Ashley McCloud, Orientation Leader

 Avery Mitevski, Orientation Lead for Transfer Students

 The next chapter of your life is beginning – you’re finally starting college and I am so happy to welcome you into the University of Michigan-Flint family.
 My name is Avery.
-I’m a junior in the honors program studying Applied Psychology.
+I’m a senior in the honors program studying Applied Psychology.
 People will offer you a lot of different advice when it comes to college; like you need to study a lot, keep an open mind, and meet with your faculty as often as possible.
 My advice to you as you enter the university is to network yourself as much as possible.
 Join clubs and organizations, get to know people around campus, make connections anywhere you possibly can.
 One of the best things you can do is create a solid network of people who can vouch for you or help you to opportunities you’ve never expected.
 Make the most of your time here, because it really does fly by quickly.

-Alexis Pryor, Orientation Leader
+Jamesha Tiner, Orientation Leader